First Principles

 9. Expansion in Series: Taylor Series, Fourier Series

-1. Power series Definitio
+1. Power series Definition

 9.1.1 Power series in general